CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 Prerequisites: Win10, WSL2, VSCode.

-TODO: all this can be in one bash script.

 1\.
-Download the install and setup bash script:
+Download the install and setup bash script.
+This can take 10 minutes to setup and download about 1.5 GB from docker hub:

 ```bash
 sudo apt update